-The district Ombudsperson identifies opportunities for service improvements and serves as a resource for families, employees and the community to resolve issues or concerns through mediation and education.
-The Ombudsperson hears and discusses the presenting concern, and after determining the need communicates and clarifies concerns to appropriate KCS staff and helps all parties find acceptable options and solutions.
+The Office of the Ombudsman serves as a navigator for families, employees, and the community to resolve issues or concerns through mediation and education.
+Our office hears and discusses the presenting concern, and after determining the need provides support in finding appropriate options and solutions.

-The Special Education Parent Liaison/Ombudsperson (Sue Ownby) is the primary point-of-contact for concerns regarding students who receive special education services, students who have a 504, or students who are suspected of needing additional support.
+Sue Ownby, Special Education (Family / Parent) Liaison, is the primary point-of-contact for concerns regarding students who receive special education services, students who have a 504, or students who are suspected of needing additional support.

-Anyone with a concern can contact the Ombudsperson office to discuss or seek assistance in resolving or clarifying a school or district concern, problem or complaint by online form, phone, in writing or by email.
+Anyone with a concern can contact the Ombudsman office to discuss or seek assistance in resolving or clarifying a school or district concern, problem or complaint by completing an online form, phone, in writing or by email.